 - Enroll your PCard or TCard in JPMorgan Chase fraud alerts, which will notify you immediately by text message, email or phone call if there are any suspicious transactions on your account.
 This is a simple way to help keep your card secure.

 - Check your PCard and TCard transactions regularly for fraudulent charges.
-If you find a fraudulent charge, or if your card is lost or stolen, follow the steps on the PCard or TCard policy page to report the problem.
+If you find a fraudulent charge, or if your card is lost or stolen, follow the steps on the PCard or TCard program page to report the problem.

 - If you have questions about potential fraud, please call JPMorgan Chase at 1-800-316-6056 or call the number on the back of the card.
+For support during winter closure, see the Fingate announcement Winter Closure Information.

 If you have questions or need help, please submit a support request to the Card Services Team.